This article explains how to install and use the Applitools Eyes plug-in for the Atlassian Bamboo CI system.

 With this option, you change the executable that runs the test to run the script instead of running the build tool directly.
 The script sets up the environment variables as described above and then calls the build tool.
 You need to do this for each build tool that executes Eyes tests.

-With this option, instead of using a build tool task to start the test, you use a script task to call a script, and the script sets up the environment variables and calls the build tool as described above.
+With this option, instead of using a build tool task to start the test, you use a script task to call a script.
+The script sets up the environment variables and calls the build tool as described above.

-After your test has run, you can see the result of all the tests in the stage in the Bamboo window, Applitools test results tab.
+After your test has run, you can see the result of all the tests in the stage under the Applitools test results tab in the Bamboo window.